ceasius/ContactHopper/README.md

 ## Migrating the EF Core Database

 The database will be accessed by the Web API.
-For this implementation Entity Framework Core 2.1.1 Code First Migrations was selected.
+For this implementation Entity Framework Core 2.1.4 Code First Migrations was selected.

     1. Run NuGet restore on the project to download any missing packages
     2. Connection string : ContactHopperDb should point to the desired database according to your server setup
     3. Create the Database using SSMS or equivalent tool
     4. Open up the Nuget Package Manager Console
-    	4.1 Ensure that AG.DbEntities is set as the StartUp Project and selected as the Default Project in the PM Console drop down
+    	4.1 Ensure that ContactHopper.API is set as the StartUp Project and selected as the Default Project in the PM Console drop down
     	4.2 PM> add-migration {migrationName} - to add any required changes for the database 4.3 PM> update-database - if the migration file needs to be applied